Frequently Asked Questions

 Q: Where is YDW?

-Q: What is Kinhaven like?
+Q: What is Hulbert Outdoor Center like?
 How do I prepare?

 Q: So, wait, is it cold?

 A: Yes!
-It is cold, especially at night.
+It is cold in Vermont in the fall, especially at night.
 Prepare for near-freezing temperatures.
 Have warm clothes and especially warm bedding.
 We’re not kidding.

 Q: How do I get to YDW?